 Sugar is very relaxing, if you eat it you can feel your body relax, particularly if you’re a bit tired or stressed.
 Of course, we can’t avoid sugar but we can certainly consciously reduce it.
 If the body is too relaxed or overheating, the kidneys will be working hard to cool and firm the body.
 This is why, as you get older, you tend to put on weight easily and if you’re not careful- will suffer type 2 diabetes and all the unhealthy trimmings that come with it such as high blood pressure/ poor circulation/ cardiovascular disease…NICE!

-To improve the contractile function- as well as reducing your sugar intake, you can also think about doing some appropriate exercise.
+To improve the contractile function- as well as reduce your sugar intake, you can also think about doing some appropriate exercise.
 Particularly work on the lower legs (click here for the previous blog on exercise).
 Standing Yi Quan meditation practice is very good for this as is generally working on the legs.

 As we have mentioned diabetes – it’s no mistake that the flesh肉(form) and the Spleen-pancreas are directly related in Oriental medicine.
 Exercise is one of the key factors in preventing diabetes type 2!

 Finally, the ability to relax naturally requires energy.
 We can say this is the “Yin within the Yang”.
-It’s not easy finding this “balance” but- more importantly- the beauty of oriental medicine is its ability to add and improve health by small increments.
+It’s not easy finding this “balance” but- more importantly- the beauty of oriental medicine is its ability to add and improve health in small increments.
 This means that the good can get better and surely if you can get better then it must be good!

 Enjoy your day!